jci-metasys/basic-services-dotnet/README.md

 ### Get Network Devices and other Objects

 To get all the available network devices use the GetNetworkDevices method which returns a list of MetasysObjects.
 This accepts an optional type number as a string to filter the response.
 To get all of the available types on your server use the GetNetworkDeviceTypes method which returns a list of MetasysObjectType.
+Note: instead of the optional type number you can also specify the network device type parameter using a dedicated enumeration set (called NetworkDeviceTypeEnum) that helps you to identify the needed type.

 ```csharp
 List<MetasysObjectType> types = client.GetNetworkDeviceTypes().ToList();